SamFu1113/Cracking-the-coding-interview/Introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;A few weeks later, when he asked for feedback on the phone, I was struggling not to know how to answer him. smarter?
 No, I know he is very smart.
 To be a better coder?
 No, his technique is comparable to some of the best I have ever seen.

-Like many active job seekers, he is well prepared.
+&nbsp;&nbsp;&nbsp;&nbsp;Like many active job seekers, he is well prepared.
 He has read K&R's classic C language books, and also reviewed CLRS's famous algorithm textbook.
 He can describe countless ways of balancing trees in detail,

 and he can use C to do things that no sane programmer would consider doing.